-(Click on the pictures to go to the posts where I shared each recipe.)
+(Click the pictures to see the posts where I shared each recipe.)

-This week I had parent teacher conferences on Tuesday and Thursday evening.
-The crock pot was helpful those two nights because I was able to have dinner for the boys and Hubby on both nights.
+This week I had parent-teacher conferences on Tuesday and Thursday evenings.
+The crock pot was helpful those two nights because I could have dinner for the boys and Hubby.
 On Tuesday, they had crockpot chicken and leftovers for their sides.

-Then on Thursday I cooked up bramble beans.
-Hubby ended not eating any of the beans because he had a big lunch.
+Then on Thursday, I cooked up bramble beans.
+Hubby did not eat any beans because he had a big lunch.
 I did eat them when I got home that night.

-Funny story about the bramble beans – Hubby thought I had made meatloaf because he briefly looked into the pot.
-He took the crockpot over to my mother-in-law’s house since she was going to be watching the boys.
+Here is a funny story about the bramble beans – Hubby thought I had made meatloaf because he briefly looked into the pot.
+He took the crockpot over to my mother-in-law’s house since she would watch the boys.
 Hubby also heated up some mixed veggies.

-The boys refused to eat any of the beans so my kind mother-in-law just pulled out the meat.
+The boys refused to eat any of the beans, so my kind mother-in-law pulled out the meat.

 I like this dish.
-The brown sugar used to make the sauce gives it a sort of sweetness that my taste buds appreciate.
+The brown sugar used to make the sauce gives it a sweetness my taste buds appreciate.

 I’ve also made this dish for a Boy Scouts’ potluck.
 It was well received by those who tasted it.
 I was left with almost nothing or nothing when I took the crockpot home.